 These developments facilitated our growth in gross premiums written, both in our existing operations and by presenting opportunities to deploy additional third-party capital.
 Nonetheless, in respect of certain regions and perils we continue to assess that prevailing rate increases were not sufficient to offset increases in exposure, continuing risks from social inflation and the potential for sustained elevation in exposure due to changes in climate conditions and demographics.
 For example, we continue to carefully monitor ongoing, adverse trends in the Florida market with respect to claims practices, litigation risks, and exposure growth, and are prepared to continue to reduce our exposure to risks and accounts exposed to these trends.
+Additionally, in 2020, for the first time in several years, the Florida Hurricane Catastrophe Fund did not purchase private reinsurance, citing rising rates as a deciding factor.
 While we believe we are well positioned to compete for business we find attractive, a number of dynamics may limit the degree to which the market sustains favorable improvements in the near-term or continue to introduce or exacerbate long-term challenges in our markets.